Naina Devi Temple Nainital: A Serene Haven for Devotees

 Apart from the Nanda Devi Mela, the temple also celebrates other festivals like Navratri, Diwali, and Holi with great enthusiasm and fervor.

-Location and Accessibility The Naina Devi Temple is located in the heart of Nainital, which is a popular hill station in the state of Uttarakhand.
+The Naina Devi Temple is located in the heart of Nainital, which is a popular hill station in the state of Uttarakhand.
 The temple is easily accessible by road and can be reached by taking a taxi or a bus from the nearest town or city.

 The temple is open to visitors every day from 6:00 am to 10:00 pm, and there is no entry fee.
 However, visitors are required to dress modestly and remove their shoes before entering the temple premises.